wooldridge/ml-kerberos/README.md

 5. Run setup.js to create a Kerberos-enabled HTTP app server on MarkLogic.

-6. On the Kerberos-enabled HTTP server, copy the services.keytab files to the MarkLogic data directory.
+6. On the Kerberos-enabled HTTP server, copy the services.keytab file to the MarkLogic data directory.

 7. Run a script to test, e.g.:
    ```